 Left untreated, the side effects associated with chronic stress can become severe, leading to unhealthy coping habits, mental health disorders, or the development of other chronic conditions, such as heart disease or diabetes.
-In order to combat the very real physical effects of stress, experts recommend a number of lifestyle changes to reduce the symptoms of chronic stress for Americans.

 Changes that trigger stress can be mild, such as riding a rollercoaster, competing for a promotion at work, or watching a scary movie.
 Major changes can include an unexpected loss, a wedding or divorce, or exposure to physical harm.

-- Stress brought about by an unexpected change outside of your normal routines, such as divorce, financial issues, or a sudden change in employment status
+- Stress brought about by an unexpected change outside of normal routines, such as divorce, financial issues, or a sudden change in employment status

 The impacts of chronic stress, however, are much more severe, as those sometimes life-saving responses to stressors have an impact on other systems.
 For example, when faced with periods of chronic stress, the body’s immune system function is lowered, and the digestive, excretory, and reproductive systems no longer function the way they should.

 These problems typically subside once our body suspects that the threat has passed, but if the source of stress is constant, several physical and mental health issues can manifest.

 The body responds to each of the three types of stress in similar ways, but this response manifests itself in each person differently.
 Chronic stress can produce physical, mental, and behavioral symptoms.

 - Muscle tension

 - Difficulty concentrating